julienrf/effects-without-monads-but-with-dotty/README.md

 [Effects Without Monads: Non-determinism — Back to the Meta Language](https://arxiv.org/abs/1905.06544).
 See also http://okmij.org/ftp/tagless-final/nondet-effect.html

-The project is written in a single [literate program](/src/main/scala/effects/Main.scala).

 ---

 The paper does not really present a novel way to deal with effects, but uses this problem as a starting